mom4uk/backend-project-braingames/README.md

 Five mini-games on the command line are played one after another.
 Purpose: to answer correctly 3 tasks.
 After a successful completion or error, the next game begins.

 ### Games
-- Brain-even (To find out the even number.)
+- Brain-even (to find out the even number.)
-- Brain-calc (To calculate several expressions.)
+- Brain-calc (to calculate several expressions.)
-- Brain-gcd (To know the greatest common divisor.)
+- Brain-gcd (to know the greatest common divisor.)
-- Brain-progression (To find out the missing number in arithmetic progression.)
+- Brain-progression (to find out the missing number in arithmetic progression.)
-- Brain-prime (To find out the prime number.)
+- Brain-prime (to find out the prime number.)

 [![asciicast](https://asciinema.org/a/n69Qk9Mcxe4VRgkL99yG6SkGI.svg)](https://asciinema.org/a/n69Qk9Mcxe4VRgkL99yG6SkGI)